-A: I cut and mixed a rock track for Hearts of Saints in about 2 days - in my living room.
+A: I cut and mixed a rock track for Hearts of Saints in a very short time - in my old apartment living room.
 It got picked up by the Tennessee Titans and Nashville Predators to play in their arenas for the season.
 I produced, played guitar, programmed synths, handled a remote drum recording session, and did the initial mix.

 Q: What are you working on at the moment?

 A: At the moment, doing a sort of ongoing production process for a husband/wife CCM songwriter duo.
 I just mixed a hard hitting Alt/Grunge record.
 I also recently completed full production for a new client and mixed that song.